OHIF/Viewers/platform/docs/docs/platform/services/data/MeasurementService.md

   - `toMeasurementSchema`: A function to get the `data` into the same shape as the source definition.

-- `jumpToMeasurement(viewportIndex, id)`: calls the listeners who have subscribed to `JUMP_TO_MEASUREMENT`.
+- `jumpToMeasurement(viewportId, id)`: calls the listeners who have subscribed to `JUMP_TO_MEASUREMENT`.

 ## Source / Mappers